By Roger C.

 There it is then, Step 1: “We admitted that we were powerless over alcohol – that our lives had become unmanageable.”
 It comes directly from William James and the Medical Director of the Towns Hospital, William Silkworth.

 This piece on The Origins of the 12 Steps began at the Towns Hospital, and will now end back at the Towns Hospital.

 Let us briefly summarize our findings.
 We have in AA a program of recovery based on the simple principle of one alcoholic talking to another.
 And we have Steps – understood in a variety of ways – that can result in a personality change sufficient to bring about and support a life free from alcohol.
 That’s if – and this was our final point – if the alcoholic remembers that alcoholism is a physical affliction that simply will not allow her or him to pick up that first drink.

 We move on now from these beginnings, these origins.
 We go forward, one simple step at a time.

-This essay is included in The Little Book: A Collection of Alternative 12 Steps which is available here: Recovery 101.
+This essay is included in The Little Book: A Collection of Alternative 12 Steps which is available here: Secular Recovery Books.